 Currently, education in Afghanistan is overseen by the Ministry of Education as well as the Ministry of Higher Education.

 Primary education is of key importance to the Afghan government.
 As of 2003, an estimated 4.5 million children of primary school age, approximately 900,000 boys and 90,000 girls are in primary school.
 Only 43 percent of Afghan children complete primary school.
 Primary school begins at age seven and continues for six years.
-There are many types of education at the primary level including community, government, home-based, and religious schools, as well as schools administered by nongovernmental organizations.
+There are many types of education at the primary level including community, government, home-based, and religious schools, as well as schools administered by non-governmental organizations.
 Education is compulsory and free for all students.
 Radio instruction is widely used for children and adults.

-5 to 11 percent of the population is comprised of secondary school-aged children.
+5 to 11 percent of the population comprises secondary school-aged children.
 In 1993, only 3 percent of the students enrolled in grade one graduated from grade 12.
 Secondary education culminates at grade 12.
 Secondary education is split into two three-year cycles.
 Secondary schooling begins with middle secondary, which is three years in length, and students begin this level of education at age 13 and complete it at age 16.
 Upper Secondary school begins at age 17 and is completed at age 19.
 The diploma awarded at this stage is the Baccaluria.

 Vocational Education was once a popular option among Afghan students and still exists today in schools known as Technicums.
 The students must complete a minimum of grade 8 and are between ages 14 to 16.
 The training typically covers specific areas in a “real world” environment such as banking, finance and telecommunications.
 Upon completion, students receive a Vocational Baccaluria.